fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Almighty Allah also revealed:

     [Mention] when Allāh said, "O Jesus, indeed I will take you and raise you to Myself and purify [i.e., free] you from those who disbelieve and make those who follow you [in submission to Allāh alone] superior to those who disbelieve until the Day of Resurrection.
-Then to Me is your return, and I will judge between you concerning that in which you used to differ.
+Then to Me is your return, and I will judge between you concerning that in which you used to differ."
     Quran, surah Aal-i-Imraan (The Family of Imran) 3:55

 </details><details><summary>